sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 17. Select the third cell in the row named Arizona.

 18. Select the third cell down in the column named deaths.

+## 040_Pandas Exercises (Group By 1)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called drinks.

+4. Which continent drinks more beer on average?

+5. For each continent print the statistics for wine consumption.

+6. Print the mean alcohol consumption per continent for every column.

+7. Print the median alcohol consumption per continent for every column.

+8. Print the mean, min and max values for spirit consumption.

+## 041_Pandas Exercises (Group By 2)

+1. Import the necessary libraries.

+2. Import the dataset from this address.

+3. Assign it to a variable called users.

+4. Discover what is the mean age per occupation.

+5. Discover the Male ratio per occupation and sort it from the most to the least.

+6. For each occupation, calculate the minimum and maximum ages.

+7. For each combination of occupation and gender, calculate the mean age.

+8. For each occupation present the percentage of women and men.

+## 042_Pandas Exercises (Group By 3)

+1. Import the necessary libraries.

+2. Create the DataFrame with the following values.

+3. Assign it to a variable called regiment.

+4. What is the mean preTestScore from the regiment Nighthawks?

+5. Present general statistics by company.

+6. What is the mean of each company's preTestScore?

+7. Present the mean preTestScores grouped by regiment and company.

+8. Present the mean preTestScores grouped by regiment and company without heirarchical indexing.

+9. Group the entire dataframe by regiment and company.

+10. What is the number of observations in each regiment and company.

+11. Iterate over a group and print the name and the whole data from the regiment.